JuliaSmoothOptimizers/JSOSolvers.jl/README.md

     min f(x)

-or bound-constrained optimization
+and bound-constrained optimization

     min f(x)     s.t.  ℓ ≤ x ≤ u

-This package contains the implementation of four algorithms that are classical for unconstrained/bound-constrained nonlinear optimization:
+This package provides an implementation of four classic algorithms for unconstrained/bound-constrained nonlinear optimization:
-- `lbfgs`: An implementation of a limited memory BFGS line-search method for unconstrained minimization.
+- `lbfgs`: an implementation of a limited-memory BFGS line-search method for unconstrained minimization;
-- `R2`: A first-order quadratic regularization method for unconstrained optimization.
+- `R2`: a first-order quadratic regularization method for unconstrained optimization;
-- `tron`: A pure Julia implementation of TRON a trust-region solver for bound-constrained optimization described in
+- `tron`: a pure Julia implementation of TRON, a trust-region solver for bound-constrained optimization described in

     >  Chih-Jen Lin and Jorge J. Moré, *Newton's Method for Large Bound-Constrained
     >  Optimization Problems*, SIAM J. Optim., 9(4), 1100–1127, 1999.
     >  DOI: [10.1137/S1052623498345075](https://www.doi.org/10.1137/S1052623498345075)

-    The package also contains a variant for nonlinear least-squares.
+    as well as a variant for nonlinear least-squares;
-- `trunk`: A trust-region solver for unconstrained optimization using exact second derivatives.
-This implementation follows the description given in
+- `trunk`: a trust-region solver for unconstrained optimization using exact second derivatives.
+Our implementation follows the description given in

     >  A. R. Conn, N. I. M. Gould, and Ph.
 L. Toint,
     >  Trust-Region Methods, volume 1 of MPS/SIAM Series on Optimization.